bisco/uftrace/README.md

 # uftrace - A simple function call tracer for user programs

 ## About
-ftrace is a program that simply runs the specified command until it exits.
+uftrace is a program that simply runs the specified command until it exits.
 It intercepts and records the user define function calls which are called by the executed process.
-This command should be compiled with -g and -finstrument-functions flags.
+This command should be compiled with _-g_ and _-finstrument-functions_ flags.

 ## Requirements